seyesij/Project1-Game/README.md

 ## What is Guess-the-Song?

-> This is a fun guessing game in which you have to match the name of the song snippets you hear correctly with the options given before time runs out.
+> All you have to do is guess the song that is playing in the given amount of time.
+A number of songs will play and for each song title correctly guessed you will earn 100 points, however for each wrong guess you lose 50 points.
+To win you need to get at least 700 points.

 ## Technical Discussion